cloud-gov/cg-site/content/apps/node.md

 **Summary:**

-- Include a package.json file to specify dependencies and a start command.
+- Include a package.json file to specify dependencies and a `start` command.
 The presence of this file is essential to have the application [detected as node.js](https://github.com/cloudfoundry/nodejs-buildpack/blob/master/bin/detect) and the start script specified within will be [used to launch your app](https://github.com/cloudfoundry/nodejs-buildpack/blob/94949f6d7c2ee6c84ee04edcc9c94a5454047b75/bin/compile#L134-147).
-- Avoid using the `command:` manifest key to start your application as this functionality [may be removed](https://github.com/cloudfoundry/nodejs-buildpack/pull/11#issuecomment-67666273) and the aforementioned npm start script is preferred.

-    ```json
+    ```javascript
     {
-    ...
+      // ...
       "scripts": {
         "start": "node app.js"
-      },
+      }
+    }
+    ```

+- Avoid using the `command:` manifest key to start your application, as this functionality [may be removed](https://github.com/cloudfoundry/nodejs-buildpack/pull/11#issuecomment-67666273).
+The aforementioned npm start script is preferred.
+- Use the [cfenv](https://www.npmjs.com/package/cfenv) module to assist with parsing the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.

+    ```javascript
+    {
+      // ...
       "dependencies": {
         "cfenv": "*",
-      ...
+        // ...
       }
     }
     ```

-- Use the [cfenv](https://www.npmjs.com/package/cfenv) module to assist with parsing the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.

     ```javascript
     var cfenv = require("cfenv");